sandialabs/faodel/tools/faodel-cli/README_Faodel_Cli.md

   play-script      | play    script : Execute commands specified by a script

-Play a series of commands that setup the FAODEL environment.
+Play a series of commands that setup the Faodel environment.
 A script may contain both configuration info and (most) actions that are part of the faodel tool.
 The following is a brief example that shows the basic format.
 More examples can be found in faodel/examples/faodel-cli/playback-scripts.